 Dr. Carolyn Watters

-Dr. Carolyn Watters brings experience and vision to the role of vice-president, academic and provost at Dalhousie.
+Dr. Carolyn Watters brings experience and vision to the role of provost and vice-president, academic at Dalhousie.
 Since becoming a member of the university's senior leadership team in 2011, Dr. Watters has focused on meeting the needs of faculty and students while growing Dalhousie's academic reputation internationally.

 A Computer Science professor who previously served as dean of graduate studies, Dr. Watters draws on academic experience, institutional knowledge and a spirit of creativity as Dalhousie's senior academic leader.